Powerlearnproject/se-day1-assignment-Melbride/README.md

 3. Collaboration: Multiple developers can work on the same project without overwritting each other's changes.
 Examples are Git, Apache Subversion

-What are some common challenges faced by software engineers?
+g) What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.
 1. Identifying the root cause of errors in large codebases is time-consuming strategy to overcome: Use debugging tools in IDEs and also apply systematic debugging techniques
 2. Software projects have strict timelines, leading to stress and rushed coding